Directional Confusions Reveal Divergent Inductive Biases Through Rate-Distortion Geometry in Human and Machine Vision: Introduction

 \section{Introduction}

-Humans and modern artificial neural networks (ANNs) increasingly reach similar categorical decisions, but they often differ in the directionally biased errors they make.
-Most evaluation pipelines focus on performance accuracy and treat confusion as unstructured and aggregate-focused, asking how often a system errs, but not who gets mistaken for whom and in which direction \citep{gupta2021visual,attarian2020transforming}.
-Yet, this directional structure is precisely where inductive biases leave their fingerprint.
-To uncover these differences, we leverage a well-established phenomenon in cognitive science, namely systematic asymmetries in visual perception and categorization.
-Perceptual asymmetries offer a lens into representational structure and inductive bias — the priors a system implicitly imposes when mapping ambiguous or degraded inputs to categories.
+People judge a robin to be more similar to a bird than a bird is to a robin.
+An ellipse seems more like a circle than a circle seems like an ellipse \citep{tversky1982similarity}.
+These directional asymmetries are not noise, they reflect the graded structure of cognitive representations — prototype effects \citep{rosch1975cognitive}, feature salience \citep{tversky1977features}, category typicality \citep{rosch1975family} — and they violate the assumptions of symmetric similarity spaces \citep{shepard1964attention,shepard1987toward}.
+Directional confusions in categorization tasks \citep{nosofsky1986attention,nosofsky1991stimulus,getty1979prediction,kahana2002recognizing} can therefore serve as diagnostic signatures of representational bias and efficiency \citep{sims2018efficient,jakob2023rate}.

-In cognitive science, human perception and categorization are known to exhibit robust asymmetries, showing that similarity is not a symmetric relation.
-People judge a robin to be more similar to a bird than a bird is to a robin, or an ellipse to be more similar to a circle than vice versa \citep{tversky1982similarity}.
-Such effects reflect structure in cognitive representations — including prototype effects \citep{rosch1975cognitive}, feature salience \citep{tversky1977features}, category typicality \citep{rosch1975family}, and hierarchical or causal priors \citep{sloman1998categorical,kemp2008discovery} — that violate the first metric axiom and thus the assumptions of symmetric metric spaces \citep{shepard1964attention,shepard1987toward}.
-Far from being mere noise, directional confusions in similarity judgments and identification/categorization tasks \citep{nosofsky1986attention, nosofsky1991stimulus,getty1979prediction,kahana2002recognizing} can serve as diagnostic signatures of representational bias and efficiency \citep{sims2018efficient,jakob2023rate}.
+Do artificial vision systems exhibit the same asymmetric structure or a fundamentally different one?
+Humans and modern ANNs increasingly reach similar categorical accuracy, but most evaluation pipelines treat confusion as unstructured, asking how often a system errs rather than who gets mistaken for whom and in which direction \citep{gupta2021visual,attarian2020transforming}.
+Yet directional structure is precisely where inductive biases leave their fingerprint, reflecting the priors a system implicitly imposes when mapping ambiguous or degraded inputs to categories.